utkuufuk/entrello/README.md

 Copy and rename `config.example.yml` as `config.yml`, then set your own values in `config.yml`.

 #### Disbling Individual Data Sources
-In order to disable a data source, ust update the corresponding line as:
+In order to disable a data source, just update the corresponding line as:
 ```yml
 enabled: false
 ```